Learn Japanese with Manga in 6 Simple Steps

 It’s actually not that hard, as long as you follow the right process.

-Why Manga is Perfect for Japanese Language Learners
+Why Manga Is Perfect for Japanese Language Learners

 There are many reasons why reading manga is ideal for Japanese language learners.

-Less words, more pictures
+Fewer words, more pictures

 At a basic level, manga is just the Japanese version of a comic book, and most everyone can remember enjoying comics as a kid.
 Comics are easy for children to read since there are plenty of pictures and much less text than a regular book.